shakatus/devise/README.md

 This README is [also available in a friendly navigable format](http://devise.plataformatec.com.br/).

-Devise is a flexible authentication solution for Rails based on Warden.
+Devise es una solucion  flexible de autenticacion para Rails.
 It:

 * Is Rack based;
 * Is a complete MVC solution based on Rails engines;